Tohatsu 60 HP outboard motor MFS60A

 - High output 21 amp dynamo

-- New and improved gearbox with lower gear ratio for more torque at low speeds
+- New and improved gearbox with lower gear ratio for more torque at low revs

 - Adjustable steering friction and trim tab for less steering effort